asutalo/pantheon-dev/pantheon-ioc-server/Readme.md

 format), and Headers.
 The headers are an Immutable Map however in case you need to add headers to your Response, you can do so by overriding the `getHeaders` method.
 The Server will add your custom headers to the response.

+## Special URI params
+The URI can contain a special `path` param in the form of `*` signifying that the remaining path should be parsed as the path parameter.
+For example `/file/(filePath=*)` will match `/file/path/to/file` and the `filePath` param will be `path/to/file`.
+The `*` sign can be used like this only once in the URI, however using it will not prevent you from using other path params before it, or query params after it.

 ## Sample implementation

 ````